Blindness and Vision Loss Medical Malpractice | 2024 Latest Updates

 Unfortunately, like other body parts, human eye tissue cannot regenerate, so any damage is very likely to be permanent [1].

-Age-related macular degeneration (AMD) is an incurable condition, yet one that can become far less severe with timely treatment.
-Catching the disorder early on could help prevent complete vision loss for countless aging adults.
+• Age-related macular degeneration (AMD) is an incurable condition, yet one that can become far less severe with timely treatment.
+Catching the disorder early could help prevent complete vision loss for countless aging adults [2].

-Unfortunately, a recent study conducted by JAMA Ophthalmology revealed that nearly 1 in 4 cases of this devastating disease are not being identified, even at primary eye care clinics [2].
+• A study published in JAMA Ophthalmology revealed that nearly 1 in 4 cases (25%) of this devastating disease are not being identified, even at primary eye care clinics [3].

 Related Article: Eye Surgery Malpractice Claim